Goldenaries658/JavaScript-Quiz/README.md

 https://goldenaries658.github.io/JavaScript-Quiz/

 ## Summary
-The aim of this project was to creat a functional quiz on JavaScript almost purely using jQuery.
-It features a static set of multiple choice questions and dynamically placed multipe choice answers which are presented one by one as the user progresses.
+The aim of this project was to create a functional quiz on JavaScript almost purely using jQuery.
+It features a static set of multiple choice questions and dynamically placed multiple choice answers which are presented one by one as the user progresses.
 The quiz also has a actively updated score display and timer; a dynamically generated results page plus the ability to save highscores against your name.

 ## Main Features
 1. [Start dialogue](#start-dialogue)